Where are they now – James Buttigieg (SPC 1994-99)

 September 15, 2019

-The College recently reconnected with James Buttigieg (SPC 1994-99) who prepares for, and leads, the Australian Government’s response during an international crisis as the Director of the Department of Foreign Affairs and Trade’s Crisis Management and Contingency Planning area.
+The College reconnected with James Buttigieg (SPC 1994-99) who prepares for, and leads, the Australian Government’s response during an international crisis as the Director of the Department of Foreign Affairs and Trade’s Crisis Management and Contingency Planning area.

 Where has life taken you since leaving SPC?

 After finishing school, I did a Bachelor of Arts and a Bachelor of Engineering (Mechanical) at Monash University.
 Following university, I took up a graduate job at the Department of Defence, where I worked on international military policy.
 This job gave me a range of amazing experiences, including to work with the Australian Defence Force, seeing a lot of Australia, and being sent to Tarin Kowt in Uruzan Province, Afghanistan for six months in 2011.
 On that deployment I had the privilege of working alongside Australian and US military personnel during operations in Afghanistan.
 Since then, I’ve joined the Department of Foreign Affairs and Trade (DFAT).
 Since joining DFAT I’ve had the honour of being an Australian diplomat posted to Kabul, Afghanistan in 2014-15 and Port Moresby, Papua New Guinea from 2016-19.
 Two very different countries, both of which were amazing and where I had personally rewarding experiences.
 I returned to Australia from PNG in May 2019 when I became the Director of the department’s Crisis Management and Contingency Planning area which prepares for, and leads, the Australian Government’s response during an international crisis.

 What are your fondest memories of your time at St Patrick’s College?